What is “preventive conservation?”

 Twentieth century roots of preventive conservation

 Between the sixteenth and nineteenth centuries, the institution of the museum evolved from private or courtly wunderkammer (“cabinet of curiosities”) collections to the more public, sometimes state-sponsored repositories with which we are familiar today.
-Over the course of the twentieth century, the concept of preventive conservation took shape as museum collection caretakers gained more sophisticated scientific tools and an improved understanding of the effects of environmental agents.
-Professionalization of the conservation and collections care fields during these decades also supported the development of preventive conservation.
+Over the course of the twentieth century, the concept took shape as museum collection caretakers gained more sophisticated scientific tools and an improved understanding of the effects of environmental agents.
+Professionalization of the conservation and collections care fields during these decades also supported the development of the specialization.
 In the early twentieth century, new building technology allowed museums and other collections to exert more control over ambient temperature and humidity.